The Hill: Trump’s Wall Street Cop Will Clean up Obama’s Financial Regulatory Mess

 A prime example of the agency’s previously misguided agenda is the suite of investment management-focused rulemakings advanced by the SEC in 2015 and 2016, including final rules on data reporting and liquidity risk management, and proposed rules governing the use of derivatives and transition planning by funds.
 Each of these rulemakings began with a public discussion of how to efficiently modernize disclosure for the benefit of mutual fund investors.

-Read the full op/ed in The Hill here.
+Read the full editorial in The Hill here.